 segment_annotation_information is the annotation for drawing the text at the segment.
-For the definition of segment_annotation_information see 1.6.4.2 Segment Annotation.
-Information.
+For the definition of segment_annotation_information see 1.6.4.2 Segment Annotation Information.

-Continue to the next section 1.6.11 Super Alignment String or return to 1.6 Elements Contained in Models or 1 12d XML File Format.
+Continue to 1.6.11 Super Alignment String or return to 1.6 Elements Contained in Models or 1 12d XML File Format.